xuchen66/sphinx-emdocs/source/serialEM_note_eucentricity_with_beamtilting.rst

 2. **With the specimen at eucentric height**, click on the button "Current Settings" in the dialog window shown above.
-In our case, we check the box in front or "Use View area in Low Dose mode".
+In our case, we check the box in front of "Use View area in Low Dose mode".

 The calibration procedure will measure how much "defocus" from the beam tilts and that value will be used to converge to later.
 This value is in the